difaeai/DifaeAi/src/app/api/ip-camera/windows-agent/README.md

 ## Prerequisites

-- Build the Windows agent by running `npm run build:windows-agent`.
-This publishes the .NET worker and creates `bridge/windows-agent/windows-agent-template.zip`.
+- Install Go 1.21+ so the server can compile the Windows agent on demand.
+Running `npm run build:windows-agent` ahead of time caches the executable in `bridge/windows-agent/publish/` to avoid rebuilding it for every request.
 - Set `DIFAE_BRIDGE_BACKEND_URL` if the default `https://bridge.difae.ai` should be overridden.
 - Optionally configure `DIFAE_BRIDGE_RELAY_ENDPOINT`, `DIFAE_BRIDGE_AGENT_API_KEY`, or `DIFAE_BRIDGE_AGENT_FFMPEG_PATH` to
 override defaults written into the config file.
+- Optionally set `WINDOWS_AGENT_PROJECT_ROOT` or `WINDOWS_AGENT_EXECUTABLE_PATH` if the executable lives outside the default `bridge/windows-agent/publish/` folder.
 - Optionally set `WINDOWS_AGENT_BUCKET` to target a custom Cloud Storage bucket (falls back to `FIREBASE_STORAGE_BUCKET`).
 - The server host must provide `zip`/`unzip` on Unix or PowerShell on Windows so the archive can be extracted and repackaged.